 At Millcreek of Pontotoc, an IED treatment clinic in North Mississippi, we are dedicated to helping children and teens lead healthier, more productive lives.
 By using a multidisciplinary treatment team approach to care, we are able to offer our patients comprehensive treatment plans that integrate their specific developmental, emotional, behavioral, and educational needs into their individualized plans of action for receiving thorough care.
 All children and adolescents in our IED treatment clinic benefit from having their own treatment teams comprised of psychiatrists, clinical therapists, nurses, teachers, and other healthcare professionals who formulate their treatment plans in conjunction with parents or guardians.
 When your child or teen comes to our IED treatment center in North Mississippi for treatment, you can rest assured that they will be provided with the most optimal level of care possible in order to ensure that they leave treatment feeling successful, enriched, and fully prepared for the future.

-IED Treatment Options at Millcreek of Pontotoc
+Types of IED treatment offered at Millcreek of Pontotoc in North Mississippi

 At Millcreek of Pontotoc, an IED treatment clinic in North Misssissippi, we understand that making the decision to place your child into a residential IED treatment center can be difficult.
 We also understand that the process of doing so can seem intimidating, which is why we strive to make the admissions procedure at our clinic as effortless as possible.
 Our IED treatment center’s highly trained and qualified staff is able to conduct psycho-social assessments over the phone or in person.
 Once admitted for care in our residential treatment clinic, every child and teen will undergo a thorough evaluation process that includes physical, educational, psychological, and psychiatric assessments, the results of which will be added to the information provided by the initial psycho-social assessment.
 This thorough evaluation process allows the staff at our IED treatment center to gain a full understanding of each child’s or teen’s unique developmental, emotional, and educational needs.
 Taking into account all of the information received throughout the course of these evaluations, an individualized IED treatment plan is then devised for each child or teen at our treatment clinic.
 The various aspects of the therapeutic interventions that your child or teen will be offered as part of their IED treatment plan may include the following: